dqdang/dqdang.github.io/_posts/2017-02-27-rpicluster.markdown

 We used a stamping mechanism in the images unique with their username and password of their WiFi network and passing the lengths into a build.

-The images turned out a lot smaller than expected, so that was a pleasant surprise (< 5GB total!).
+The images turned out a small (< 5GB total!), efficient, and usable, so that was a pleasant experience .
 One day I hope to return to this project.

 ---